-Wondering how to create a cleaning schedule that works without setting yourself up for failure?
+Wondering how to create a cleaning schedule that works and doesn’t set you up for failure?
 It’s a New Year’s Resolution that many of us make.
 I’m here to tell you it is possible, and it’s easier than you think.

 How to Create a Cleaning Schedule

-The real way to get started, at least with creating a cleaning schedule that works for you, is by spending time thinking and planning rather than just rushing in.
+The real way to get started creating a cleaning schedule that works for you is by spending time strategically thinking and planning rather than just rushing in.
+Here’s how.

 1. Set your own standard